 Specifies the size in bits to use when generating the cryptographic keys used to create the certificate.
 The larger the key size, the harder it is to break the encryption; however, the time to decrypt encrypted data increases with key size.
 For DSA, the key size can be between 512 and 1,024.
 For RSA, the recommended key size is 2,048 or greater.

 Use the default (SHA256withRSA).
-If your organization has specific security restrictions, then one of the following algorithms can be used for DSA: SHA384withRSA, SHA512withRSA, SHA1withRSA, SHA1withDSA.
+If your organization has specific security restrictions, one of the following algorithms can be used for DSA: SHA384withRSA, SHA512withRSA, SHA1withRSA, SHA1withDSA.

-This field is optional and is used for backwards compatibility with older web browsers and software.
+This field is optional and is used for backward compatibility with older web browsers and software.
 It is recommended to use the fully qualified domain name of your server name as the common name.